 Digital programmers allow you to set up sequences, each one with multiple heating, holding, or cooling segments: so you can choose the heating and cooling rates, target temperatures, and hold times, save the sequences, and re-use them.

 Being able to create, edit, and save your own programmes is important because, having experimented and diversified, most people fire materials, or combinations of materials, at different temperatures and for different times than are recommended.

-The ceramic-fibre interior has elements embedded near the surface of the 50mm thick one-piece ridised ceramic-fibre muffle so it heats up quickly.
+The ceramic-fibre interior has elements embedded near the surface of the 50mm thick one-piece ceramic-fibre muffle so it heats up quickly.
 For durability, the surface of the fibre is rigidised so, unlike firebricks, it's dust free.
-To comply with EU safety regulations, it's fitted with a switch that cuts off power to the elements when the kiln is opened: an important safety feature.
+It's fitted with a switch that cuts off power to the elements when the kiln is opened: a UK-EU legal safety requirement.
 However, never get careless: kilns are very hot and connected to the mains.

 For help, or in the unlikely event of a fault, you can mail or call an engineer in the UK.
 However, checks, adjustments, and repairs are simple, needing little more than a PosiDriv screwdriver: watch the on-line videos using the watch-videos link or read the help pages using use the help link, both below the menu bar near the top of any page.
 Alternatively, we can service the kiln in our workshop at Cherry Heaven.